-The chancellor’s chair and a lectern were presented in 1963 by then-Lieutenant Governor Campbell Macpherson.
+The chancellor’s chair and a lectern were presented in 1963 by Lieutenant Governor Campbell Macpherson.

-Other complementary birch wood furniture pieces were subsequently commissioned from the St. John’s firm of Clarmanis and Son Ltd.; the chairs bear the university’s coat of arms, hand carved and painted bas-relief.
-The signing table, gift of the former marshal Dr. Jack Facey, was added in 1996.
+Other complementary birch wood furniture pieces were subsequently commissioned from the St. John’s firm of Clarmanis and Son Ltd..
+The chairs bear the university’s coat of arms, hand carved and painted bas-relief.
+The signing table, a gift of the former marshal Dr. Facey, was added in 1996.

 New Convocation Furniture

 In 2002, plans were made to create a second convocation furniture suite so that a complete set would permanently reside at each of the St. John’s and Corner Brook campuses.

 The design of the new suite, intended to reflect the culture and traditions of the province, was undertaken by retired Memorial University graphic designer Ian Stewart.
 Paterson Woodworking of Upper Amherst Cove was commissioned to construct the set.

 The first piece in this suite, a black walnut convocation table with a fish-splitting table motif, was presented by Lieutenant Governor Edward Roberts in 2003.